benhanks040888/gatsby-starter-netlify-cms/src/pages/contact/index.md

 ---
-templateKey: 'contact-page'
+templateKey: contact-page
-path: /contact
 title: Contact Us
 ---
-### Tell us what you think
+### Tell us what you think about us